Australia Awards Scholarships

 j.
 Applicants must inform the Program Area of any connection or relationship to staff employed at Program Areas or with managing contractors so that the application may be properly and transparently managed.

 Check the open and close dates for your country, and select your country of citizenship/residency from the list of participating countries for specific information on eligibility, priority areas and how to apply.
-Each Country Program has different timelines but deadline falls around Feb-April 2015.
-Note: (Austalia Awards Scholarships for Africa are now closed.)
+Deadline varies per country but falls around Feb-April 2016.

 It is important to read the how to apply page and visit the country specific pages, and the official website (link found below) for detailed and updated information on how to apply for this scholarship.